innolitics/rdm/rdm/init_files/documents/software_plan.md

 - is free from contradiction with the SDS [[62304:5.4.4.b]]
 - considers the risks defined in the Risk Assessment [[62366-1:5.6]].

-{% if system.usability_process.is_used %}

-## User Interface Evaluation

-**Input** SDS

-When the user interface is changed, re-visit the user interface evaluation and ensure that new user errors and hazards are addressed [[62366-1:5.9]].

-{# TODO: Ensure the formative evaluation from the [Detailed Design](#Detailed Design) is completed before proceeding to the summative evaluation #}

-The summative evaluation of the user interface should follow the plan outlined in the [SDS](#Architectural Design).

-Finally, end the report with a discussion of the overall compliance of the results acquired from the tests.
-Results can be (a) compliant, (b) partially compliant, or (c) not compliant.

-**Output** Summative user interface evaluation

-**Verification:** Ensure interface evaluation:
-- can justify the evaluations produce objective evidence
-- utilizes appropriate engineering methods and techniques to accomplish the design and implementation of the user interface
-- all accompanying training and documentation are available in summative and formative evaluations.

-{% endif %}
 ## Unit Implementation and Testing

 [[:This activity addresses 62304:5.5.1]]